awakecoding/qmux/SPEC.md

       uint32    maximumPacketSize
       uint8[*]  destinationUrl

    **senderChannelId** is a local identifier for the channel used by the sender of this message. **initialWindowSize** specifies how many bytes of channel data can be sent to the sender of this message without adjusting the window.
-The **maximumPacketSize** specifies the maximum size of an individual data packet that can be sent to the sender. **destinationUrl** is an UTF-8 string containing the destination for the channel:
+The **maximumPacketSize** specifies the maximum size of an individual data packet that can be sent to the sender. **destinationUrl** is a string containing the destination URL for the channel:

    * tcp://google.com:443
    * tcp://192.168.1.100:3389

    The URL string SHOULD NOT be null-terminated, but implementations SHOULD ignore null terminators if they are present.